 What is ILGA-Europe

-ILGA-Europe is a driving force for political, legal and social change at European level.
+ILGA-Europe are a driving force for political, legal and social change at European level.
 Our vision is of a world where dignity, freedoms and full enjoyment of human rights are protected and ensured to everyone regardless of their actual or perceived sexual orientation, gender identity, gender expression and sex characteristics.

 The two main pillars of ILGA-Europe work are: